suardi26/Java-Basic/Arithmetic Operators And Numeric Data Type Conversion/README.md

 - <samp>Multiplication and division operators will be performed first, then addition and subtraction operations.</samp>

-- <samp>If the multiplication and division operators are combined they will be executed from left to right, as well as addition and subtraction,</samp>
+- <samp>If the multiplication and division operators are combined they will be executed from left to right, as well as addition </samp>

-  <samp>will be executed from left to right.</samp>
+  <samp>and subtraction, will be executed from left to right.</samp>

 - <samp>When you want to perform an addition or subtraction operation first, you can use the '( )' symbol.</samp>